jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

   this article, I lay out how to make friends as an adult without the bar scene.
 image: /assets/images/thumbnails/friendsafterboxingmatch.jpeg
 ---
-I saw a tweet the other day that read, “haha I’m so lonely lol.”
+I saw a tweet the other day that read, “haha I'm so lonely lol.”
+Though the world is coming out of a social distancing protocol that left most people feeling lonely, this was echoed in a deeper sense.

+I've talked to many adults, and they feel like no true friends or meaningful relationships in their life.
+Adult lives are hectic and busy, but that's no reason to neglect the most important thing: our social relationships.&nbsp;

 Public declarations like this reveal the state of society.